Quick Summary

 The Third Battle of Panipat was fought between the Durrani Empire and The Maratha Empire in Haryana.
 Panipat is an ancient town 90 km from Delhi.
 Panipat’s strategic location made it the site of important conflicts and commercial routes.

 Even though this location has seen several engagements, the third battle of Panipat is the most well-known.
 On January 14, 1761, the Durrani and Maratha empires engaged in combat.
 Because of its influence on the Indian subcontinent, the East India Company’s sphere of influence expanded and the power dynamics in the region shifted.
-Today, Panipat still holds historic significance and is a place for visitors to come and explore its rich past.
+Today, Third battle of Panipat still holds historic significance and is a place for visitors to come and explore its rich past.

 After a violent 27-year war between the Mughals and Marathas from 1680 to 1707, the Mughal Empire grew weaker and the Maratha Empire grew stronger.
 A Maratha leader named Peshwa Baji Rao expanded the Maratha Empire by annexing Gujarat and Malwa.
 Subsequently, in 1737, Baji Rao defeated the Mughals in the vicinity of Delhi and seized control of a large area of Mughal territory south of Delhi.